 Accrediting agencies ensure that school operations and academic practices meet acceptable levels of quality.

 Ensign Peak Academy applied for accreditation through Cognia (formerly AdvancEd) and has paid the accreditation application fee, the Readiness Diagnostic fee, and the Engagement Review fee.
-It is typical for the process to take two years, for new schools.
+It is typical for the process to take two-three years, for new schools.

 Cognia describes their service as follows: